This post contains affiliate links.

 - It also meets new campground requirements for skirting your entire RV

 - Keeps the wind and debris from blowing under your RV and into your socializing area

 - When storing your RV, you can use them to cover and protect your tires

 To keep your fresh water tank from freezing, skirting will help but you may need to take other preventative measures as well.
 Some RVs will come equipped with heated tank compartments but most won’t.
 You can get a tank heater that sticks to the bottom of your freshwater tank.

 You also want to make sure you don’t fill your fresh water tank up completely.
 Remember water expands when it freezes so should the worst happen you want room in the tank for ice.

-- Heater Pads are Designed and Engineered to protect RV holding tanks, pipes and steps from freezing.
-Winter convenience of Today’s RV’er....
+- [✅Exclusive Technology] Facon’s world-famous Tank Heater Pads.
+Heater Pads are Designed and Engineered to protect RV holding tanks,...

-- Simply turn "ON" the power switch when the outside temperature is near to freezing.
-Built-in Thermostat is Set to Turn Itself on at 45°F( +...
+- [✅Thermostat Controlled] Simply turn "ON" the power switch when the outside temperature is near to freezing.
+The heat will transfer to the...